Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

 ## deployment
 - GitHub pages was utilized for deployment
+    - Created new repo using [C.I template](https://github.com/Code-Institute-Org/ci-full-template)
+    - Cloned the repo using vs code
+    - Utilized git to add, commit and push changes back to github.
     - Log in to GitHub and locate the GitHub Repository
     - At the top of the Repository click on "Settings" Button on the menu.
     - click on "Pages".
     - Under "Source", click the dropdown called "None" and select your master branch.
     - On the right hand side of the page, under "Environments", you will see a link to the deployed site.

 ## Credit